lightninglabs/chantools/README.md

-  forceclose       Force-close the last state that is in the channel.db provided. genimportscript  Generate a script containing the on-chain keys of an lnd wallet that can be imported into other software like bitcoind. rescueclosed     Try finding the private keys for funds that are in outputs of remotely force-closed channels. rescuefunding    Rescue funds locked in a funding multisig output that never resulted in a proper channel. showrootkey      Extract and show the BIP32 HD root key from the 24 word lnd aezeed. summary          Compile a summary about the current state of channels. sweeptimelock    Sweep the force-closed state after the time lock has expired.
+  forceclose       Force-close the last state that is in the channel.db provided. genimportscript  Generate a script containing the on-chain keys of an lnd wallet that can be imported into other software like bitcoind. rescueclosed     Try finding the private keys for funds that are in outputs of remotely force-closed channels. showrootkey      Extract and show the BIP32 HD root key from the 24 word lnd aezeed. summary          Compile a summary about the current state of channels. sweeptimelock    Sweep the force-closed state after the time lock has expired.